enriquemondragon/MySafetyNet/model/README.md

-# NLP / Sentiment Analysis Model
+# Sentiment Analysis - NLP Model

 In this section all the scripts, datasets and models related to the NLP model can be found.